deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 * Fill in the fields on the Create page as follows:
   * `Name` must contain the name of the repository you created earlier, e.g., `d8-proxy`.
   * `Repository Connectors / HTTP` or `Repository Connectors / HTTPS` must contain a dedicated port for the created repository, e.g., `8123` or other.
   * `Allow anonymous docker pull` must be enabled for the Bearer token authentication to work.
-Note, however, that anonymous access [won't work](https://help.sonatype.com/en/docker-authentication.html#unauthenticated-access-to-docker-repositories) unless it is explicitly enabled in *Administration* -> *Security* -> *Anonymous Access* and the `anonymous` user has been granted access rights to the created repository.
+Note that anonymous access [won't work](https://help.sonatype.com/en/docker-authentication.html#unauthenticated-access-to-docker-repositories) unless explicitly enabled in *Administration* -> *Security* -> *Anonymous Access* and the `anonymous` user is not granted access rights to the created repository.
   * `Remote storage` must be set to `https://registry.deckhouse.io/`.
   * You can disable `Auto blocking enabled` and `Not found cache enabled` for debugging purposes, otherwise they must be enabled.
   * `Maximum Metadata Age` must be set to `0`.